-- The project will consist of hardware construction and firmware development and it is expected that it will take approximately 60 hours to complete.
-Many steps of the project will be completed during the lab sessions. - Projects teams will consist of 1 or 2 students. - Interim deadlines for hardware construction and some software milestones will occur as part of the lab exercises..
+- The project will consist of hardware construction and firmware development and it is expected that it will take approximately 60 hours to complete. - Project teams will consist of 1 or 2 students. - An interim deadline for hardware construction will apply.

-Labs:
+CSE5442 Labs:

-• You should complete and submit each week's lab assignment by the beginning of your lab session in the following week.
+- The lab for the graduate section is designed to help you learn some basic microcontroller concepts from CSE3442. - You should complete and submit each week's lab assignment by the beginning of your lab session in the following week.
 There is no credit for work submitted after this time.